 To Be Clear: There is no price at which a medicine will be considered fair by everyone.
-In my experience, even free medicine is challenged about its price.
-So instead of evaluating price, best to evaluate whether the perceived value of the medicine is aligned with its price.
+In my experience—even free medicine is challenged.

-Organizations today are looking at identifying a price that matches the drug’s value.
-Called value assessments or value frameworks – these models offer an attempt to determine the right price.
-They use factors such as clinical benefit and unmet medical need among others to determine if the price of the medicine is in line with the value provided.
+Organizations today use what are called Value Assessments or Value Frameworks to determine a price that matches a drug’s value.
+These models use factors such as clinical benefit and unmet medical need among others to determine if the price of the medicine is in line with the value provided.

 Drug Abacus in the Drug Pricing Lab (DPL) – Founded and driven by Peter Bach, MD at Memorial Sloan Kettering Cancer Center, the DPL focuses on the development of rational approaches to drug pricing and health insurance coverage that encourage innovation while ensuring patient access and affordability.
 It focuses its efforts on four major areas:

 - Research on the current state of U.S. drug pricing and its effects

 - Development of solutions to align drug prices with value

 - Pilot programs to test solutions in real world settings

 - Evidence-based and unbiased resources for policy makers

 The DPL provides commentary to various outlets on oncology drug pricing and highlights its tool (the Drug Abacus) to help identify value.